Photo of Gullane Golf Club (No.1 Course)

 Did you know?

-Pronounced Gull'n, rather than "Gull'ain" or "Goo'lane," golf has been played on the Gullane links by many different golf clubs for well over 350 years.
-The oldest golf club that used the links as its home course was East Lothian GC (founded in the early 1800s).
-The oldest club in continuous existence and still playing on Gullane Hill is Dirleton Castle GC (founded 1854).
+Golf has been played on the Gullane links by many different golf clubs for well over 350 years.
+The oldest golf club that used the links as its home was East Lothian GC (founded in the early 1800s).
+The oldest club in continuous existence and still playing on Gullane Hill is Dirleton Castle GC (founded in 1854).
 A relative "newcomer" to the links, Gullane Golf Club dates from 1882.
+The No.1 course was established in 1884.

 Gullane No.1 has hosted many top level amateur and professional tournaments, and is one of the final qualifying courses for the Open Championship, when the world's oldest major is played at Muirfield.
 In 2015 Gullane No.1 hosted the Scottish Open Championship.
 For more details view Top Golf Tournaments at Gullane Golf Club, Course Nr.
 1.